Winter Is Coming (2022): Storylines

 Winter Is Coming featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television programs, Dynamite and Rampage, the supplementary online streaming shows, Dark and Elevation, and The Young Bucks' YouTube series Being The Elite.

 On the November 23 episode of Dynamite, Ricky Starks defeated Ethan Page in the finals of the AEW World Championship Eliminator Tournament to earn a match against MJF for the AEW World Championship at Winter Is Coming.
-On the December 7 episode, the Dynamite Diamond Battle Royale took place.
-As MJF had won the AEW Dynamite Diamond Ring the last three years, he got a bye in the battle royale, with the winner facing MJF for the ring.
-Starks would also win the battle royale.
+Subsequently on the December 7 episode, the Dynamite Dozen Battle Royal took place.
+As MJF had won the AEW Dynamite Diamond Ring the last three years, he got a bye in the battle royal with there instead being only one winner who would face MJF for the ring in the Dynamite Diamond Final.
+Starks would also win the battle royal.
 It was then announced that the match at Winter Is Coming would be a Winner Takes All match for both the AEW World Championship and the Dynamite Diamond Ring.

 At Full Gear, Death Triangle (Pac, Penta El Zero Miedo, and Rey Fénix) defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) to retain the AEW World Trios Championship.
 Afterwards, it was announced that the Full Gear match was the first in a Best of Seven Series for the championship.
 Death Triangle would again defeat The Elite on the following episode of Dynamite, but The Elite gained a win on the next week's episode.
 The fourth match in the series was scheduled for Winter Is Coming.